Birth Small Talk

 It might be tempting to look at these two items of research, each confirming important aspects of the other, and decide that maternity professionals are the problem.
 You might argue that maternity professionals should set aside their personal anxieties, and always provide woman-centred care no matter how tough the going gets.
 I don’t see that a lack of backbone in maternity professionals as the problem, nor telling them to pull up their socks as the solution here.
 There is another way to interpret the findings from both these research teams, and that relates to the role that guidelines play in healthcare systems.

 Every high-income country has one guideline, and sometimes more, that shapes what maternity care professionals do, or do not do, in relation to fetal heart rate monitoring in labour.
-That nurses from the USA, obstetricians from Scotland, and midwives from New Zealand can describe similar ways of providing care to women in labour is testament to the organising effect that guidelines have on all of us.
+That nurses from the USA, obstetricians from Scotland, and midwives from New Zealand can describe similar ways of providing care to women in labour is testament to the organising effect that guidelines have in all maternity services.
 Because these guidelines exist, and share similar structures, it becomes possible for a maternity professional in most parts of the world to be singled out as a bad egg and pressured to conform.
 That pressure might take the form of tattling in the tea-room, cross words in corridors, reports to regulators, or suggestions of sackings.
-The pressure can come from people in positions of authority, or take the form of “horizontal violence” where people with similar status attempt to keep people in line.
+The pressure can come from people in positions of authority, or take the form of “horizontal violence” where people with similar status attempt to keep others in line.
 While these individual actions may not be effective every time, over a lifetime of practice they can grind people down until they comply, or leave their profession.

-• “risk factors that increase the risk of fetal compromise require intrapartum CTG” (the guideline).
+• “risk factors that increase the risk of fetal compromise require intrapartum CTG”

 I’ll even go so far as to suggest that if we had good guidelines (feminist, woman-centred, evidence-based ones) then there would no longer be such a thing as “care outside the guidelines”.
 This concept exists only because of the belief that it is the role of a guideline to direct healthcare users to one (or rarely more than one) correct choice.
 If guidelines said here is the evidence of the advantages and disadvantages each of the available courses of actions, and this is what health professionals should do when people chose any one of these options, no choice would be on the outside.
 All choices would be inside the guideline.
 Imagine what that would be like….